 - by using model form contracts that have been officially declared to afford your personal data an appropriate protection;

 - relying on an alternative recognised compliance standard for the lawful transfer of personal data.

 Please email us at firstname.lastname@example.org if you would like more information about these safeguards.

-Depending on your preferences, we may send you marketing communications we think might be of interest to you.
-Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity) and any other information we may hold.
+Depending on your preferences, we may contact you about things we think might be of interest to you.
+Some of these messages may be tailored to you, based on your interests (e.g. previous browsing activity), public profile and posts (e.g. on social media), use of our products/services and other information we may hold.

 Third party sites

 If any part of Overleaf is made available on or through third party websites or other resources, includes links to such resources, or other resources contain links to any part of Overleaf, this is done for convenience only.
 We recommend that you check the privacy and security policies of such resources as they are not subject to this Notice.

 If you would like any further information, or have any questions or concerns, regarding your personal data, as a first step, please email us at firstname.lastname@example.org or write to us at Digital Science UK Limited, 4 Crinan Street, London, United Kingdom, N1 9XW, United Kingdom.